Why Fixed-Cost IT Outsourcing Support Won't Work

 Here's What You Need to Know About Fixed-Cost IT Outsourcing

 Fixed Cost Pricing Approach

 A fixed cost pricing model is the "one size fits all" approach to pricing; IT providers offer a quote based on the number of servers or the number of users in the business.
-In theory, this seems like a reasonable pricing structure, but since IT costs vary widely by industry, one party will always lose when setting monthly IT services cost at a fixed rate.
+In theory, this seems like a reasonable pricing structure, but since IT costs vary widely by industry, one party will always lose when operating at a fixed rate.
 If a business has more IT issues in a month than the provider foresaw, the provider will lose money.
-This often results in poor customer service as well: since the provider is not billing the customer enough to cover these issues, they will di-prioritize a more frugal client for other clients who are paying a higher monthly fee.
-Conversely, if a business has no IT issues in a month, they will be losing money by paying for reactive services they do not need.
+This often results in poor customer service: since the provider is not billing enough to cover these issues, they may prioritize higher paying clients.
+Conversely, if a business has no IT issues, they will be losing money by paying for unnecessary services.

 The simplicity of the fixed pricing model is attractive to both providers and clients.
-It seems to be inexpensive for businesses because they can avoid the dreaded cost creep associated with dynamic pricing.
+It seems inexpensive for businesses because they can avoid the cost creep of dynamic pricing.
 Some providers enjoy fixed pricing because they can estimate monthly costs to their benefit.
 However, this often leads to a lack of transparency in the business relationship, as it is very rare that the monthly fee accurately covers the IT costs precisely.